By Heather Garbers and Dan Openshaw

 - Apply analytics to benefits usage (or other data sets) to add to your perspective on options.
 The opportunities are pretty open-ended.
 Looking at claims trends can help you identify areas of financial waste (by employees and you), flag areas where education is needed, such as in healthcare services, and, yes, point to gaps in major medical coverage that voluntary benefits like hospital indemnity and accident insurance could address.

 - Analytics should also guide your benefits communications.
 We all know the generalities about different generations and how they prefer to engage, but doing the groundwork should shed more light on your emphasis in your communications.
-Beyond keeping your messaging short, sweet and visual and using the right channels, persona development will enable you to focus on matters that really count.
+Beyond keeping your messaging short, sweet and visual and using the right channels, workforce personas will enable you to focus on matters that really count.
 Take, for example, the new-to-the-workforce 20-something, who has next to no experience with benefits but is primed to learn.
 By emphasizing the value of benefits and pain points they address, like aid in managing college debt, you are forming the start of strong ties early in the individual’s career.

 We have come a long way in the last few years in the ability of middle-market employers to more securely put their benefits data to work for them.
 The insights that result – into employee groups, benefits usage patterns, and, ultimately, future needs and wants – have a lot of power in shaping the benefits and an employer/employee relationship that matters.